How to start a car rental or leasing company

 Writing a business plan can help you to do this and might well prove very valuable – especially if you are trying to attract potential investors to take your business idea seriously.

-Our advice would be to download a free business plan template, which can be found on this page and will guide you through what you need to include and where.
+Our advice would be to download a free business plan template, which will guide you through what you need to include and where.

 Decide on pricing for your car rental or leasing business